input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 <summary>🔍 How 128-bit Confidence gives 3434 Slots ?</summary>
 <p>

-## 📦 Guaranteeing Honest Block Inclusion with 128-bit Confidence
+## 📦 Guaranteeing Honest Block Inclusion with 128-bit Confidence in our context

 We want to make sure that, in any given interval of $N$ slots, there's **at least one honest block** produced — with a failure probability of at most $2^{-128}$ (which is a standard for cryptographic security).

+It is also important to note that we are operating in a context where fork-related concerns can be safely abstracted away.
+In particular, if an adversary were to attempt a private chain attack and succeed, it would imply that their chain is denser and that the proof of $\Phi$ computation is valid.
+In this setting, forks do not undermine security—they actually improve the probability of having at least one valid computation published within the interval.

 This means: